 Here's a small excerpt from the Lecture:

-Let's pause on that word, 'release'.
+Let's pause on that word, 'release.'
 What are the prisoners released from?
 It appears they're being released from the grips of their senses.
 What implications come from obtaining knowledge sans our senses?

 Socrates then asked Glaucon a series of questions: What compels the prisoners to stand up?
-Who compels the prisoner to stand?
+Who makes the prisoner stand?
 What was life like bound vs. unbound?
 How is vision corrected now that he is released?
 Socrates speaks the heart of his argument, what is more real, the concept of the shadow or the shadow itself?
 Let's consider a ball.

 The realm of Forms is permanent and immutable.